Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Local theory: Real orbital integrals

-\begin{remark} We expect that Part~\ref{partI} and therefore Theorem~\ref{thm:bound:orb:int:real} extend to general groups.
-The restriction to $GL_n$ is mainly for convenience.
-In Part~\ref{part2} however there are obstacles to work with general groups, both of local and global nature, such as the conjectures in~\cite{FLM:degree,FLM:limit}, and also bounds for the global Arthur constants and for the residual spectrum. \end{remark}
+At a coarse level, Part~\ref{partI} contains the main ingredients to establish the remainder in Weyl's law with respect to the spectral parameter, and Part~\ref{part2} is concerned with the polynomial control of the geometric side.
+We expect that Part~\ref{partI} and therefore Theorem~\ref{thm:bound:orb:int:real} extends to general groups.
+Our argument is fundamentally different from~\cite{Matz} who treats the case of $\GL_n(\C)$.
+In Part~\ref{part2}, there are obstacles to work with general groups, both of local and global nature, such as the global Arthur coefficients, and bounds for the residual spectrum.